-Some driver’s may be required to get a Hazardous Materials (HAZMAT) endorsement on their CDL license if they will be driving a vehicle that could be used to transport this type of material, such as an oil or propane truck.
+Some drivers may be required to get a Hazardous Materials (HAZMAT) endorsement on their CDL license if they will be driving a vehicle that could be used to transport this type of material, such as an oil or propane truck.

 Another type of license is a Class E Taxi and Livery License.
-This allows an individual who is age 18 or over to transport passengers and operate a for hire vehicle for their occupation.
+This allows an individual who is age 18 or over to transport passengers and operate a for-hire vehicle for their occupation.
 This includes taxi drivers and limousine drivers.

 A Class D Operators license is for individuals who operate a vehicle with a high Gross Vehicle Weight.
 This may include trailers that are towed for private or commercial use.

-One final license type is a motorcycle license.
+One final valid license type is a motorcycle license.
 Individuals wishing to operate a motorcycle on public roads must pass a test to obtain a motorcycle operator’s license.
 Anyone with a standard license can apply for a motorcycle license if they wish to operate a motorcycle.
-The test is focused on the unique driving requirements necessary to know when operating a motorcycle on public roads.
+The test is focused on the unique driving requirements necessary to know when using a motorcycle on public roads.